metro-mpi/verilator/docs/guide/warnings.rst

    propagate upwards to any parent file (file that included the file with the lint_off).

 #.
-Disable the warning using :ref:`Verilator Control Files` with a
+Disable the warning using :ref:`Configuration Files` with a
    :option:`lint_off` command.
 This is useful when a script suppresses warnings, and the Verilog source should not be changed.
 This method also allows matching on the warning text.